soniavaidya05/leakyemotions/docs/source/tutorials/how_to.md

 Note that unlike the other base classes we've worked on top of so far, `Agent` is an abstract class, and every custom agent that extends it must implement the methods
 `reset()`, `pov()`, `get_action()`, `act()`, and `is_done()`.
 Let's go through them one by one.

-To implement {func}`sorrel.agents.Agent.reset`, we add a number of all zero SARD's to the agent's model's memory that is equal to the number of frames that it can access.
-The "zero state" is obtained by getting the shape of the state observed by this agent through [self.model.input_size](#sorrel.models.base_model.BaseModel.input_size), and then creating an all zeros array with the same shape.
+To implement {func}`sorrel.agents.Agent.reset`, we call the agent's model's reset function.
+This is [required of all sorrel models that inherit the base model class](#sorrel.models.BaseModel.reset), and here's the [specific implementation for the PytorchIQN model we will be using for this agent](#sorrel.models.pytorch.PyTorchIQN).
 ```{literalinclude} /../../sorrel/examples/treasurehunt/agents.py
 :pyobject: TreasurehuntAgent.reset
 ```